vtigranv/Front-end-Guidelines/README.md

 </section>
 ```

-kebab-case is more readable then camelCase and under_score.
+`kebab-case` is more readable then `camelCase` and `under_score`.

 ## Meaningful, short names of classes

-The names of classes should look like .noun-adjective, which can be understood by anyone, keep them short
+The names of classes should look like `.noun-adjective`, which can be understood by anyone, keep them short

 Try to use common names of classes instead of writing content specific names.
 It makes code more readable